David Ivon Jones: Life in Russia

 After briefly visiting his home country of Wales, Jones was invited to the 1921 Third Congress of the Communist International held in Moscow, as a delegate from South Africa, alongside political activist Sam Barlin.
-On 12 July at the Third Congress of the Communist International, Jones proposed that the congress:"resolves to further the movement among the working masses of Africa ... and desires the Executive to take a direct initiative in promoting the awakening of the African Negroes as a necessary step to the world revolution".Further elaborating on his views on communism and black Africans, Jones said:"They (black Africans) are ripe for communism.
+On 12 July, at the Third Congress of the Communist International, Jones proposed that the congress:"resolves to further the movement among the working masses of Africa ... and desires the Executive to take a direct initiative in promoting the awakening of the African Negroes as a necessary step to the world revolution".Further elaborating on his views on communism and black Africans, he said:"They (black Africans) are ripe for communism.
 They are absolutely propertyless.
 They are stripped of every vestige of property and caste prejudice.
 The African natives are a labouring race, still fresh from ancestral communal traditions.
 I will not say that the native workers are well organised, or have a great conception of communism or even trade unionism, as yet.
 But they have made several attempts at liberation by way of industrial solidarity.
 They only need awakening.
 They know they are slaves, but lack the knowledge how to free themselves ...
 The solution of the problem, the whole world problem is being worked out in South Africa on the field of the working-class movement".After hearing Jones's speech, the congress agreed that he should represent South Africa as a consultant to the Comintern executive committee.
 Due to his failing health, Jones remained in Moscow and was not able to attend the founding congress of the Communist Party of South Africa (SACP) near the end of July.
-Despite not being present at the founding congress to his failing health, the party still recognised Jones as a founding member.
+Despite his not being present at the founding congress to his failing health, the party still recognised Jones as a founding member.
 Distancing himself from frontline political activism due to his failing health, Jones dedicated his time to learning Russian and became one of the first people to translate much of Lenin's writings into English.
 He also wrote many articles for publications in Britain, America, and for South African communists.
-Writing for The Communist Review in February 1922, the journal of the Communist Party of Great Britain (CPGB), Jones expressed his support for the Bolshevik's support for radical peasants in the fight against the Russian Orthodox Church.
-Jones's writings in 1924 show that he was actively encouraging English speaking socialists to read and study the works of Vladimir Lenin, alongside other Russian political figures including Martov and Plekhanov.
+Writing in February 1922 for The Communist Review, the journal of the Communist Party of Great Britain (CPGB), Jones expressed his support for the Bolshevik's support for radical peasants in the fight against the Russian Orthodox Church.
+His writings in 1924 show that he was actively encouraging English-speaking socialists to read and study the works of Vladimir Lenin, alongside other Russian political figures, including Martov and Plekhanov.
 The years of political turmoil had taken a toll on Jones's health, and so the Comintern dispatched him to Yalta to recover from another tuberculosis attack.
-Writing to South African communist leader WH Bill Andrews, Jones wrote: "We stand for Bolshevism, and in all minds Bolshevism stands for the Native worker".
+Writing to South African communist leader WH Bill Andrews, Jones said: "We stand for Bolshevism, and in all minds Bolshevism stands for the Native worker."